ELITE FITNESS

 Find a open space in your house or flat spot in your backward and do it for 10-20 feet, turn around and come back.

-During a walk find a clear stretch of trail and do it for 15-30 yards, before switching back to forward walking.
+During a walk find a clear stretch of trail and backwards walk for 15-30 yards, before switching back to forward walking.
 Then alternate.

-Start with a slow speed and once you are comfortable gradually increase.
+Start with a slow, steady speed and once you are comfortable gradually increase.

 You might get some looks.

-But you might find this little exercise awakens your body in a totally new way and helps your get your body back in balance.
+But you might find this little exercise awakens your body in a totally new way and helps your body get back in balance.

 One more thought on this exercise: